 You are lost in the sea of opportunity.
 The innovation ecosystem is steadily growing with various players and possibilities.
 Great innovation consultants will provide a tailored selection of innovation resources.
 It’s not a slide, report, or team-building exercise that brings ROI.
-It’s
+It’s the

 Chris Guillebeau, author of the book "The $100 Startup", explains that before thinking about money, it is important that your business idea is a convergence between passion and value.
 IHe explains that successful people are a mixture of what they love and what others (their potential customers) are interested in.
-The intersection of somebody’s passion and a customer's pain can be an edge where old things become huge game changers
+The intersection of somebody’s passion and a customer's pain can be an edge where old things become huge game-changers

 Will it change in the future?
 Will it lose its shape or become something radically different?
 Unless a transformative innovation comes along, no. And it’s due.
-“Smartphones” are not an original idea any more.
-The industry keeps evolving it by increasing speed of its internet connection (3G, 4G, 5G), renewing the operation system, and so on, but what a piece of long-established tech is waiting in the wings to completely change how we communicate, again?
+“Smartphones” are not an original idea anymore.
+The industry keeps evolving it by increasing the speed of its internet connection (3G, 4G, 5G), renewing the operation system, and so on, but what a piece of long-established tech is waiting in the wings to completely change how we communicate, again?

-Innovation is about solving an old problem a new way with the support and buy in of people throughout an organization, and then educating the market until it catches up with you.
+Innovation is about solving an old problem a new way with the support and buy-in of people throughout an organization, and then educating the market until it catches up with you.
 If that’s the focus of your current innovation efforts, you’re off to a good start.